 Kampalans lining up to buy GOTV decoders.
-What most don't know is that
+What most don't know is that digital migration is not the same as subscribing to a digital PayTV provide r (photo courtesy of Daily Monitor) |

 The confusion surrounding the recent switch-off of some TV stations in and around Kampala, as equipment to enable migration to digital television was being installed on the Kololo TV mast, exposed just how little sensitization has been done to prepare the public for digital migration.